pacav69/SublimeAutoItScript/goto-documentation_instructions.md

-## How to map F1 Key in SublimeText to open AutoIt documentation for the word under the keyboard cusor.
+## How to map F1 Key in SublimeText to open AutoIt documentation for the word under the keyboard cursor.

 ### 1. Install goto-documentation plugin